hojelse/itu/README.md

-# Index of Repositories for my ITU courses
+# Index of repositories for my ITU courses

 ### 6. Semester
 - Bachelor project